consulo/consulo-dev.github.io/docs/user_interface_components/misc_swing_components.md

 ### JBTabs

-The [`JBTabs`](upsource:///platform/platform-api/src/com/intellij/ui/tabs/JBTabs.java) class is JetBrains' implementation of the tab control, used for editor tabs and a few other components.
+The `JBTabs` class is Consulo's implementation of the tab control, used for editor tabs and a few other components.
 It has a significantly different look & feel compared to the standard Swing tabs, and looks less native on the macOS platform, so it's up to the developer to choose which tab control would be more appropriate.

 ### Toolbars

-See [Toolbar](https://jetbrains.design/intellij/controls/toolbar/) in _Consulo UI Guidelines_ for an overview.
+See _Consulo UI Guidelines_ for an overview.

-[Building UI from Actions](/basics/action_system.md#building-ui-from-actions) covers creating `AnAction`-based toolbars.
+[Building UI from Actions](/basics/action_system.md#building-ui-from-actions) covers creating [`AnAction`](https://github.com/consulo/consulo/blob/master/modules/base/ui-ex-api/src/main/java/consulo/ui/ex/action/AnAction.java)-based toolbars.